kjosib/sophie/README.md

 * The FFI: Sophie can call Python; Python can call Sophie; and Python can install I/O drivers into Sophie.
   The same FFI directives on the Sophie side interact properly with the native-code VM.
 * Compile-time error display is generally clear and informative.
+* Operator overloading works via double-dispatch.
+Thus, the standard modules for complex-numbers and 2d vectors both let you use ordinary arithmetic symbols to manipulate their respective data types.

 Some things are in progress:

 * SDL bindings (via PyGame for now).
 See for example this [graphical mouse-chaser](https://github.com/kjosib/sophie/blob/main/examples/games/mouse.sg).
-* Operator overloading.

-Certain things are not started yet:
+Certain things seem like nice ideas, but may not happen any time soon:

 * Variable-Arity Functions.
-(This may never happen.)
 * Ad-hoc polymorphic multi-methods.
-(This becomes less interesting once operator overloading gets finished.)
 * List comprehension (expressions like `[expr FOR name IN expr]`) are removed from the syntax for now.

 ## Why not just use Language X, Y, or Z?